Member | Established: 1993 | Member since 2020

 The 1973 Constitution of Pakistan authorizes the Auditor General of Pakistan to set public sector accounting standards in the jurisdiction.
 As reported by PIPFA, Pakistan’s national public sector accounting standards are cash-basis and are developed based on the 2003 version of the IPSAS.

 PIPFA reports that it continues to hold discussions with the AGP’s office to consider the full adoption of IPSAS in Pakistan.
 Other activities with the AGP include discussions on Disclosures in Financial Statements of Public Sector Entities and working with the AGP to monitor public sector corporations in the country.
-PIPFA also reports that when their syllabus is being updated, the AGP is included in the deliberations and there are plans to update the current syllabus in 2020.
+PIPFA also reports that when their syllabus is being updated, the AGP is included in the deliberations of updating the current syllabus to include further elements of IPSAS for public sector nominees which was revised in 2020.
 To keep members up to date on IPSAS, PIPFA monitors new and amended IPSASB pronouncements, and disseminates them to members via journals and CPD programs.
 Any updates from the IPSASB is also forwarded to the AGP and other government officials.

 Current Status: Sustain